Post-Divorce Disputes in NYC

 Paul E. Rudder, Esq. has extensive experience in the area of divorce law and has handled many such cases.
 In general, all post-divorce disputes in New York City require the close attention of an experienced divorce attorney who is familiar with these types of cases.
 You will be required to prove the necessity of the modification you are seeking in order to prove to the court that your request for changes are valid.

-To speak with an experienced divorce lawyer in NYC about your post divorce dispute, please contact attorney Paul Rudder ESQ at (212) 826-9900.
+If the terms of your divorce decree no longer reflect your present-day reality, you may find it necessary to modify the decree so you can establish a new arrangement that is fair under your new conditions.
+To speak with an experienced divorce lawyer in NYC about your post-divorce dispute, please contact attorney Paul Rudder ESQ at (212) 826-9900.
 We serve the NYC area, including Manhattan.
 Our office is located in Midtown.